Peter Oosterhuis

-Peter Arthur Oosterhuis (born 3 May 1948) is an English professional golfer and golf broadcaster.
-Oosterhuis played on the European circuit from 1969 to 1974, winning 10 tournaments and taking the Harry Vardon Trophy for heading the Order of Merit for four consecutive seasons from 1971 to 1974.
+Peter Arthur Oosterhuis (3 May 1948 – 2 May 2024) was an English professional golfer and broadcaster.
+He played on the European circuit from 1969 to 1974, winning 10 tournaments and taking the Harry Vardon Trophy for heading the Order of Merit for four consecutive seasons from 1971 to 1974.
 From 1975 he played on the PGA Tour, winning the Canadian Open in 1981.
-He was twice runner-up in the Open Championship, in 1974 and 1982.
+Oosterhuis was twice runner-up in the Open Championship, in 1974 and 1982.
 Later he became a golf analyst on TV, initially in Europe and then in the United States.
-In 2015, Oosterhuis announced that he had Alzheimer's disease.
+In 2015, he announced that he had Alzheimer's disease.

-Early years, amateur golf
+Amateur career

-Oosterhuis was born in London and educated at Dulwich College.
-He won the 1966 Berkshire Trophy by a stroke from Michael Bonallack, after a final round 67 which included nine 3s in 11 holes, with seven 3s in succession.
-Later in 1966 he won the British Youths Open Amateur Championship by four strokes.
-He represented Great Britain in the 1967 Walker Cup.
-Playing with Ronnie Shade in the foursomes they halved one match and won the other.
-However, Oosterhuis lost both his singles matches.
+Oosterhuis won the 1966 Berkshire Trophy by a stroke from Michael Bonallack, after a final round 67 which included nine 3s in 11 holes, with seven 3s in succession.
+Later in 1966 Oosterhuis won the British Youths Open Amateur Championship by four strokes.
+In 1968 he was a runner-up in the Golf Illustrated Gold Vase behind Michael Bonallack and tied with Ted Dexter.

+Oosterhuis was a regular competitor for English and British teams at the boys (under-18) and youth (under-21) levels.
+He made his senior debut for England in the 1966 Home Internationals, then represented Great Britain in the 1967 Walker Cup.
+He and Ronnie Shade, playing together in the foursomes, halved one match and won the other; however, Oosterhuis lost both his singles matches.
 He also played in the 1968 Eisenhower Trophy where Great Britain and Ireland won the silver medal.
 Great Britain and Ireland led the United States by 7 strokes after three rounds, but the Americans scored 73, 73 and 75 in the final round to Great Britain and Ireland's 76, 76, and 77 to win by a stroke.
 Oosterhuis turned professional in November 1968.

-European Tour

-Oosterhuis played on the European circuit in the early years of his professional career, from 1969 to 1974, winning the Harry Vardon Trophy (the Order of Merit title) four consecutive times from 1971 to 1974.